chuhang/someproject/README!.txt

 For now this is all what I can recall...
 Maybe there are other settings that I did but cannot remember, but I think the project will compile if you follow the above instructions.

-1/13/2014: THIS IMPLEMENTATION IS NOW ABANDONNED, DUE TO: SWITCHING TO QT!!!
+1/13/2014: THIS IMPLEMENTATION IS NOW ABANDONED, DUE TO: SWITCHING TO QT!!!